julkaswieta/pipeline-tutorial/README.md

 Also, note the use of the `SONAR_TOKEN` secret in the code.
 Using this notation you can use any other secrets you add to the repository.

 Your workflow should now be set up to automatically run Sonar analysis.
 Go ahead and commit and push your changes.
 Then, if you still have a pull request open on the same branch, the workflow will be triggered automatically.
 If not, you can open a new PR.
+Make sure to check whether your pipeline ran successfully in the `Actions` tab in GitHub.

 The results of the analysis will be available in the SonarCloud interface.